Antonio-Vav/Network-Security-Research/Linux-and-security-basics.md

 ## 4. Try creating a user as sally
-![Permission denied when sally creates a user](images/images/sallyNo.png) This is because sally does not have root access and is not root
+![Permission denied when sally creates a user](images/images/sallyNo.png) This is because sally does not have root access and is not root user

 ---